Does My Health Insurance Cover Ketamine Therapy

 Does Insurance Cover Ketamine Therapy?

-Insurance coverage for ketamine treatment is, today, a somewhat a murky topic.
+Insurance coverage for ketamine treatment is today, a somewhat a murky topic.
 Since insurance providers do not pay for ketamine itself, many clinics bill your plan partly for the treatment while you pay the remaining cost.
 The total amount payable by you and your insurance will depend on the type of condition being treated and the number of sessions to undergo.

 Do Medicare or Medicaid Cover Ketamine Therapy?